 Krystal Brennan, Education Coordinator

 Krystal joined the WRA team in June 2008.
 Prior to this, she worked as an Education Assistant and Demonstrator for DRS Earthwise Society, and as a Facilitator with the Boys' and Girls' Club of Delta/Richmond.
 During Krystal's diploma from the BC Institute of Technology's Fish, Wildlife, and Recreation program, she completed a variety of bird and vegetation surveys and mapping, and a Still Creek invasive vegetation partner project for the City of Burnaby.
 Her previous environmental activities have included nest box servicing, salmon releases, invasive plant control, and providing naturalist tours.
 On weekends, Krystal continues to volunteer as an ivy removal team leader with the Stanley Park Ecology Society and the Corporation of Delta.

-Johanna Thompson, Education Assistant
+Johanna Thompson, Education Officer

 Johanna joined the WRA in 2012 after graduating from the University of British Columbia with a degree in Geography, focusing on ecology.
 Her experience as an educator includes volunteering with an Argentine NGO and facilitating science themed day camps at a children's museum in Oregon.